Darko Milanič: Return to Maribor

 On 2 March 2016, Milanič returned to the Slovenian PrvaLiga club Maribor.
 He became the Slovenian champion with the team in the 2016–17 season.
 Milanič led Maribor to the group stages of the 2017–18 UEFA Champions League after eliminating Zrinjski Mostar, Fimleikafélag Hafnarfjarðar, and Hapoel Be'er-Sheva in the qualifying rounds.
 In the 2018–19 season, he won his sixth league title with Maribor.
 He resigned in March 2020 after a 2–1 home defeat against Bravo.

 Slovan Bratislava

 On 7 September 2020, Milanič took charge of Slovak club Slovan Bratislava, signing a one-year contract with an option for further two years, with Novica Nikčević named as his assistant.
 He was sacked on 9 May 2021 after a series of poor results, despite reaching the cup final and topping the league table.

 Pafos

 On 30 June 2021, Milanič was appointed as head coach of Pafos on a two-year contract.
 He was sacked on 10 May 2022 after a 1–0 defeat against Anorthosis Famagusta, one round before the end of the season.

 Anorthosis Famagusta

 On 22 June 2022, he signed a two-year contract with Cypriot First Division club Anorthosis Famagusta.
 He was sacked on 3 October after managing just five games.

+Baniyas Club

+On 8 June 2023, Milanič signed a one-year contract with the UAE Pro League side Baniyas for the 2023–24 season.